 So, go ahead and get started - you will be on your way to a satisfying career!

 What are your character strengths and how are you using your top 5 in your academic world?
 Take this 15-minute assessment and see where you may be over- or under-utilizing your character strengths.
 Note: While the initial assessment is free, there is a cost if interested in a fuller report.
+Learn more in this video, The Science of Character, and how you can apply this knowledge for yourself and to better understand and appreciate others.

 is an online assessment system that will help you develop a picture of your personal strengths, interests, needs, and preferences, and help you develop a career plan.
 It can also help you to narrow down your selection of a major, if you have not yet decided.
 NOTE: To set up a FREE account to use FOCUS2, you will need an access code.
 The access code is "Goodell"